Last updated on June 22nd, 2022

 There are good chances that family therapy for eating disorders, or some variant of it, could help people beyond their teen years.
 See my article 'Young adults with anorexia: family-based treatment for 17-25 year olds'.

 Some eating disorder services treat all ages, which means that adults benefit from the best treatment principles used for teens.
-One-second quote from some therapists on a video interview I did : "A colleague of mine said, it's brilliant because they actually get better!"
+From a therapist on a video interview I did : "A colleague of mine said, it's brilliant because they actually get better!"